XcmSend/xcmsend.github.io/src/workflows/readme.md

 ### Add Action:
 ![](/img/6.png)
 Every work flow consists of a source chain, an action and a destination chain.
 Lets add another chain and then an action inbetween them.
-For this example we are going to use Teleport.
+For this example we are going to use xTransfer.

-### First teleport:
+### First xtransfer:
 ![](/img/7.png)
-Select either swap or Teleport, in this example we want to send an asset from the source to the destination chain.
+Select either swap or xTransfer, in this example we want to send an asset from the source to the destination chain.

 ### Select asset from source chain: